jdmonin/JSettlers2/doc/Readme.developer.md

 For log file format, see `soc.extra.server.GameEventLog` javadocs.

+RecordingSOCServer also enables the `*SAVEGAME*` command; games are saved to the current directory.

 RecordingSOCServer isn't built into the JSettlers jars.
 So if you need to run it from the command line, you'll need more than the usual classpath.
 You can launch it with a bash/zsh command like:
 `jar=(build/libs/JSettlersServer-*.jar); java -classpath ${CLASSPATH}:${jar}:build/classes/java/main:build/classes/java/test soc.extra.server.RecordingSOCServer`